xeedware/cognito-jwt/README.md

 ### IdToken
-The IdToken contains registered claims as specified by Open ID Connect for an id token: \
+The `IdToken` contains registered claims as specified by Open ID Connect for an id token: \
 http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims

+Obtain its value from the `IdToken` class getter of the same name.\
+For example `myIdToken.address` for `address`.\
-Note claims are optional, therefore returned value may be `undefined`.
+Since all `IdToken` claims are optional, the returned value may be `undefined`.

 The claims are (descriptions from Open ID Connect specification):
 * **address** \